Differences and Discrepancies in the Old Testament

 There are several points to be noted about these two verses....

 1) The expression "all his days" is used eight times in this chapter however, it was always followed by "and he died".
 For example "So all the days that Adam lived were nine hundred and thirty years, and he died (Vs 5).
-The only exception to this is Enoch, which should make it perfectly obvious that he didn't die at the end of 365 years which, by the way, was exceptionally young for men of those days...
+The only exception to this is Enoch, which should make it perfectly obvious that he didn't die at the end of 365 years that, by the way, was exceptionally young for men of those days...
 (Seth lived nine hundred and twelve years, Kenan lived nine hundred and ten years, Jared nine hundred and sixty two etc)

 2) Verse 24 does not say where God took Enoch.
 There is absolutely no evidence that, as so many assume, God 'taking" Enoch means that He took him to heaven.